Gateway, Inc.: 2004–2007: eMachines acquisition and consolidation

+2007–present: Purchase by Acer

 In August 2007, Acer Inc. of Taiwan announced the acquisition of Gateway, Inc., for a US$710 million tender offer.
 The acquisition was finalized in October 2007.
-In the interim, MPC Corporation announced that it had inked a deal to acquire Gateway's Professional Services Unit—which manufactured and designed the company's servers, network-attached storage devices, and workstations—for approximately $90 million.
+In the interim, MPC Corporation announced that it had signed a deal to acquire Gateway's Professional Services Unit—which manufactured and designed the company's servers, network-attached storage devices, and workstations—for approximately $90 million.
 This MPC deal was also finalized in October 2007.

+Following the acquisition, Acer used both Gateway and eMachines as sub-brands for several years.
+Many of Acer's most popular lines of personal computers, including netbooks, were rebadged as Gateway machines for midrange consumers, while the eMachines line was kept for budget consumers.
+In 2013, the company discontinued the eMachines brand, citing the proliferation of tablet computers and 2-in-1 laptops among the low-end computer market.
+They continued selling computers under the Gateway and Packard Bell brands — the latter being one of Gateway's former rival computer manufacturers, until it became a sister trademark after Acer acquired it in 2008.
+Soon afterward, however, the Gateway brand was also discontinued.

 In September 2020, Acer revived the Gateway branding on laptops and tablets sold exclusively through Walmart.
-Acer commissioned Bmorn Technology, a Shenzhen based technology company, to manufacture and sell these Gateway branded laptops.
-The new line of laptops is a rebadging of Acer's existing EVOO-branded laptops.
+Acer commissioned Bmorn Technology, a Shenzhen-based technology company, to manufacture and sell these Gateway branded laptops.
+The new line of laptops is a rebadging of Walmart's existing EVOO-branded laptops.
 The laptops' sound systems are tuned in partnership with THX.